Tikhon Bernstam: Background

 Bernstam grew up in Palo Alto, California and then attended Dartmouth College, where he studied economics, computer science, and physics and graduated summa cum laude.

 Bernstam attended the Y Combinator program in 2006, launching Scribd.

 He went on to attend the Y Combinator program again in 2011, this time co-founding Parse, a platform to help mobile developers create mobile applications.

 Bernstam is also an Angel investor and has invested in over 50 companies so far, including Optimizely, Scentbird and Crowdtilt.

 In 2012, Business Insider named Bernstam one of the top 15 CEOs to watch.

 Scribd.com

 In 2006, Tikhon Bernstam and partners Trip Adler and Jared Friedman started Scribd, the world's largest document sharing site and a top 250 most visited site on the internet.
 Sometimes called the "YouTube for Documents," Scribd allows you to upload, share, and embed documents of almost any format.

 More than 80 million active users visit the world's largest digital library each month.

-Over 150 publishers, including Random House, Wiley, Workman, Houghton Mifflin Harcourt, Pearson, Harvard University Press and Stanford University Press are now associated with Scribd.
+Over 150 publishers, including HarperCollins, Random House, Wiley, Workman, Houghton Mifflin Harcourt, Pearson, Harvard University Press and Stanford University Press are associated with Scribd.